 Where to learn more?¶

-For more information about setting up the R integration in DSS, please see our reference documentation.
+For more information about setting up the R integration in Dataiku, please visit R integration.

-For more information about using R in DSS, we have more general documentation that can be found here.
+For more information about using R in Dataiku, you can find more general content on the documentation page dedicated to R.

-For more hands-on demonstrations of using R in DSS, you may also want to check out the following tutorials.
+For more hands-on demonstrations of using R in Dataiku, you may also want to check out the following tutorials.